source-data/soda-curation/README.md

 - AI-powered extraction and structuring of manuscript information
 - Figure and panel detection using advanced object detection models
 - Intelligent caption extraction and matching for figures and panels
-- Support for multiple AI providers (OpenAI and Anthropic)
+- Support for OpenAI's GPT models
 - Flexible configuration options for fine-tuning the curation process
 - Debug mode for development and troubleshooting